Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is included in the purpose of the 'change enablement' practice?
+### Which is included in the purpose of the Change Enablement practice?

 - [ ] Make new and changed services available for use.
 - [x] Ensure that risks have been properly assessed.